booboo-at-gluga-de/TLS4Developers_Workshop/README.md

    * This could be your local workstation or needs to be reachable by network from your workstation.
    * The playground machine needs internet access.
-   * OpenSSL and Apache Webserver with mod_ssl need to be installed in a recent version.
+   * OpenSSL and Apache Webserver with mod_ssl enabled need to be installed in a recent version.
    * You need to be able to configure and restart the Apache webserver there.
 If you have root access, this is easy.
 Other permissions to do so are absolutly fine too!
    * The exercises might work on MacOS too, but maybe need to be adapted.
-The exercises have been created and tested on Linux - so if you are looking for the easy way: Go for Linux.
+They have been created and tested on Linux - so if you are looking for the easy way: Go for Linux.
-   * Single exercises maybe depend on additional prerequisits.
+   * Single exercises maybe depend on additional prerequisites.
 They are named there.

-@ToDo: write something about vagrant here
+__@ToDo:__ write something about vagrant here

 ## Getting started

-   * Clone this Git repository on your playground machine
+   * Clone this Git repository on your playground machine and jump to the exercise you are interested in

 ## Exercises